bdanzer/unoffical-mario-maker-api/readme.md

 ### login
 Logs into Mario Maker bookmark site and sets session

-@params: json object that takes username and password
+@param: json object that takes username and password

 @returns: returns the MM class instance

 ```js